 Trustee Electoral Area 3 – CSRD Areas C & F

 Committee Chair: Partner Group Liaison

-For the last 22 years Marty has been happily married to his wife Krystal and they have 2 wonderful children together.
+For the last 22 years Marty has been happily married to his wife Krystal and they have two wonderful children together.
 Marty’s career started in the forest industry as a production worker then as a certified trades person.
 He was elected president of USW Local 1-417 in 2005 and remains so today.
 For the last decade, he served as co-chair/trustee of a large health and welfare plan, as well as a large multi-employer pension plan.
 Marty has received significant education regarding trust duties including; certification in Fundamentals of Trust Management Systems (FTMS), Advance Trust Management Systems (ATMS) and attending a number of educational conferences through the IFEBP, a leader in trustee/fiduciary education.
 Marty received his professional designation in group benefits (GBA) through Dalhousie University/IFEBP in 2014.
-In 2018, he was elected as a Director of Pacific Blue Cross, a non-profit insurance company that provides benefits for approximately one and a half million BC citizens, and graduated from the BCIT Occupational Health and Safety Program.
-Marty currently works as an associate instructor for the BC Fed Health and Safety Center and is presently in the application process for his designation as a Canadian Registered Safety Professional.
+In 2018, he was elected as a Director of Pacific Blue Cross, a non-profit insurance company that provides benefits for approximately 1.5 million BC citizens, and graduated from the BCIT Occupational Health and Safety Program.
+Marty currently works as an associate instructor for the B.C.
+Fed Health and Safety Centre and is presently in the application process for his designation as a Canadian Registered Safety Professional.

 Trustee Electoral Area 4 – Salmon Arm